 Whatever videos you create, you can host them on YouTube or Vimeo, another community to store and distribute video content.
 Also, include the URL links from your videos to your website to build traffic and promote your videos in your other social media channels to gain likes and shares to expand your spa or massage practice visibility.

 Built-in microphones in cameras can pick up unnecessary background noise in your video.
 It’s worth the money to invest in a microphone that captures the sounds without distracting background noise.

 1080p is acceptable quality for online videos.
 Consider the room lighting.
 In general, it is best to turn off all fluorescent lights and stick to traditional three-point lighting.

 Tell a Story

 Editing is the most crucial step of the process.
 Think about telling a story as you edit your video – avoid lecturing or a talking head.
 Wafapoor recommends not to get hung up with editing software issues.
 Pick any video editing software along, watch its tutorial and then focus on storytelling as you prepare your video.

-Try to keep videos around two minutes for longer one and not less 30 seconds for shorter pieces.
+Try to keep videos around two minutes for a longer one and not less than 30 seconds for shorter pieces.
 (Some tutorials may take as much as 5 minutes).

-Also, your video also needs a call to action (CTA).
-You can ask viewers to book an appointment or you can offer a special promotion.
-Video without a CTA is a missed opportunity, especially if you are looking to generate business from it.
+Also, your video needs a call to action (CTA).
+You can ask viewers to book an appointment, or you can offer a special promotion.
+Video without a CTA is a missed opportunity, especially if you want to generate business from it.

-Seeing is believing and that certainly applies to marketing your spa or massage practice.
-Try your hand at video to engage with your clients and attract more business.
+Seeing is believing, and that certainly applies to marketing your spa or massage practice.
+Try your hand at the video to engage with your clients and attract more business.